Skip to main content

 Texture, Topography, and Roughness: Friction Anisotropy and Lubrication Enhancement

-Lubrication Transition and Surface Design Principles
+Lubrication Transition and Basis for Surface Design Principles

-Lubrication Transition and Surface Design Principles
+Lubrication Transition and Basis for Surface Design Principles

 Mixed lubrication is a mode of lubrication in which both hydrodynamic lubricant film and rough surface asperity contact coexist; it transits to fill-film lubrication if asperity contact disappears but becomes boundary lubrication and dry contact if hydrodynamics disappears.
 When the film thickness/roughness ratio is greater than 0.6 ~1.2, little or no asperity contact is found in either experimental results or numerical solutions.
 If the ratio is around 0.05~0.1, there may still be a considerable portion of load, e.g. greater than 10~15%, supported by micro lubricant hydrodynamics.
 It appears that mixed lubrication spans largely for the film thickness/roughness ratio up to 0.6~1.2, based on numerical simulation results, which is in a reasonably good agreement with experimental observations found in the literature.
 Roughness and its orientation strongly affect mixed lubrication.
 Understanding the nature of lubrication transition from full film to boundary/asperity contact leads to the principles for surface design for lubrication enhancement and friction reduction: 1) roughness orientation should be in agreement with the contact orientation, 2) lubrication film is enhanced if the faster-moving surface is rougher, 3) however, when surface pitting fatigue is a concern, slower moving rough surface experiences more stress cycles, and its mating surface should be designed with smoother with longer waviness.
 It is important to optimally balance these requirements.
 Together with the principle of texture-promoted adhesion prevention, surface geometry design may lead to up to 10~60% friction reduction or more and one order of magnitude contact fatigue life enhancement.
 These have been used in Boeing, Eaton, Ford, GM, Nissan, Mazda.